-- 8.19 No land use changes, subdivision or development within the lands identified as new residential on Map 6 will occur unless a conceptual scheme in accordance with the provisions of this Plan, is approved by the County, and is appended to the Plan. - 8.20 The minimum allowable parcel size is 0.8 ha (±1.98 acres). - 8.21 The number of lots allowed is 64 units on a quarter section. - 8.22 Notwithstanding Section 8.20, the minimum parcel size may be reduced to a minimum of 0.4 ha (± 0.99 acres) if justified on the basis of additional open space, subdivision design, or environmental features related to the site. - a) Such proposals shall not result in more than 64 units overall (existing and proposed) within the subject quarter section and shall be comprehensively planned through the preparation of a conceptual scheme. - b) New residential parcels less than 0.8 ha (±1.98 acres) shall connect to piped water and wastewater servicing in accordance with Section 20 and County policy.
+- 8.22 With the exception of subdivisions which meet the criteria in Policy 8.14, no land use redesignation, subdivision, or development within the lands identified as New Residential on Map 6 will occur unless a conceptual scheme in accordance with the provisions of this Plan, is approved by Council, and is appended to the Plan. - 8.23 The minimum allowable parcel size is $\pm 0.8$ ha ( $\pm 1.98$ acres). - 8.24 The maximum number of lots shall not exceed 64 on a quarter section.

+- 8.25 Notwithstanding Policy 8.23, the minimum parcel size may be reduced to a minimum of ± 0.4 ha (± 0.99 acres) if justified on the basis of additional open space, subdivision design, or environmental features related to the site. - a) such proposals shall not result in more than 64 lots overall (existing and proposed) within the subject quarter section and shall be comprehensively planned through the preparation of a conceptual scheme. - b) new residential parcels less than ± 0.8 ha (± 1.98 acres) shall connect to piped water and wastewater servicing in accordance with Section 20 and County policy.